BillJr99/Ursinus-CS173/_pages/Labs/Searching/lab-droplow.md

-arr.get(i) // this is equivalent ot arr[i] for a traditional array arr.add(x) // appends the value x arr.remove(i) // remove the item at index i
+arr.get(i) // this is equivalent ot arr[i] for a traditional array arr.add(x) // appends the value x arr.remove(i) // remove the item at index i arr.toString() // this lets you print the array values in a System.out.println statement!
 ```

 Return the `ArrayList` you just created, and now you can generate random values from your `main` function!